How to Make Homemade Sprouted Wheat Flour

 When the wheat berries look like this they are ready to dehydrate:

 Wheat berries must be dehydrated before they can be ground into flour properly.
 Wet wheat berries will not grind and might clog a grain mill

 To dehydrate sprouted wheat berries, spread them on a baking sheet and put them in an oven set to 150 degrees Fahrenheit.

-If your oven only lowers to 170 degrees, leave the oven door open.
-Now, I've heard that it can take up to 24 hours to fully dehydrate sprouted wheat berries, but in my experience it doesn't take longer than 3-4 hours.
+If your oven only lowers to 170 degrees, leave the oven door open a little.
+Now, I’ve heard that it can take up to 24 hours to fully dehydrate sprouted wheat berries, but in my experience it doesn’t take longer than 3-4 hours.

 Once the wheat berries are completely dried, they are ready to grind.
 Since wheat begins to lose its nutrients once it is ground, freeze the dried, sprouted wheat berries until you are ready to grind and use them.
 If you’ll be using them right away, go ahead and grind away!

 , but the food processor